maglub/demo-mqtt-pushover/README.md

 ./bin/consume.sh
 ```

-* Start in the background:
+* Start the consumer in the background:

 ```
 nohup ./bin/consume.sh > /dev/null 2>&1 &